gargpriyank/IBM-Edge-Workshop/docs/ieam42-automation.md

 ./script/install_hzn_cli.sh
 ```

-6) The environment variables in below will set the IEAM hub cluster URL, User Name and Password.
-You can log in to IEAM hub using these credentials.
+6) The environment variables in below will export the IEAM hub cluster URL, User Name and Password.
+You can log in to IEAM hub using these
+credentials.

 ```markdown
 export CLUSTER_URL=https://$(oc get cm management-ingress-ibmcloud-cluster-info -o jsonpath='{.data.cluster_ca_domain}')